jeisonsantiago/GeoPlot-Qt/README.md

 # Note
 Feel free to use it, this is a relative new project and I am still learning Qt and C++.
-Any questions mail me: jeison.santiago at gmail.com
+Any questions email me: jeison.santiago at gmail.com

 # Screenshots
 GeoView example